cmiles74/cloudformation-tutorial/README.md

 resources we provision, this will be the bulk of the template.
-Each stanza in this section will start with the name of the resource (`TutorialVPC`), we can use this name when we need to reference the resource while creating other resource (for instance, when we add subnets to this VPC).
+Each stanza in this section will start with the name of the resource (`TutorialVPC`), we can use this name when we need to reference the resource while creating other resources (for instance, when we add subnets to this VPC).
 After the name we need to declare the `Type` of resource: every CloudFormation resource has a type, they are all clearly documented in the [CloudFormation API Documentation][7].
 In the example above we are creating a new [VPC][9] instance.
 Next we set the `Properties` for our resource, the values provided here will be particular to each resource.
 Most resources accept a `Tags` property but not all, if you set `Tags` on a resource that doesn't support that property CloudFormation will throw an error.

 Every VPC needs a block of IP addresses, we set this with the `CidrBlock` property and provide [a non-routable network with 254 available addresses][10].